nuclex-shared-cpp/Nuclex.Support.Native/Documents/Documentation-UnicodeHelper.md

     UTF-8 or a 16-bit integer for UTF-16).

-  * Letters or glyphs are called code points (because they're an index into the unicode table)
+  * Letters or glyphs are called code points (because they're an index into the unicode table).

-- Microsoft did its own thing.
+- Throughout the above developments, Microsoft did its own thing.
 They used character tables from ANSI and worked them into their own "code pages."
-Some code pages use 1 byte per letter, some use 2 or more in a variable-length encoding.
+  Some code pages use 1 byte per letter, some use 2 or more in a variable-length encoding similar to UTF-16.

-  Microsoft never dared to go all-in on UTF-8, but they adopted UTF-16 (after trying to create their own, slightly incompatible variant called UCS-2), so for Windows programmers, unicode has become synonymous with the crutches it demands of them: `wchar_t`, `TEXT()` macros and even an entire parallel Windows API where all function names end in a `W` (like `CreateWindowA()` for the code page variant and `CreateWindowW()` for the UTF-16 variant).
+  Microsoft never dared to go all-in on UTF-8, like Linux did, but they adopted UTF-16 (after trying to create their own, slightly incompatible variant called UCS-2).
+So for Windows programmers, unicode has become synonymous with the crutches it demands of them: `wchar_t`, `TEXT()` macros and even an entire parallel Windows API where all function names end in a `W` (like `CreateWindowA()` for the code page variant and `CreateWindowW()` for the UTF-16 variant).

 There's a lot of explanation in `UnicodeHelper.h` itself, too.